We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Even as life returns to normal, you might feel more than lingering uneasiness about the pandemic — especially if you live with an anxiety disorder.
+Even as life returns to what it used to, you might still feel uneasy about the pandemic — especially if you live with an anxiety disorder.

 But with that comes additional layers to think about.
-Travel restrictions.
+Travel risks.
 New variants.
 Social anxiety.
-Vaccine questions.
-Lockdown fluctuations.
-It’s a lot for any of us to take in, anxiety disorder or not.
+Vaccine and booster questions.
+It’s a lot to take in, anxiety disorder or not.

 For this reason, it could help to take things slow and be mindful of your emotional capacity.
-You may get enough event invitations to fill up an entire season, but it’s OK to say no and ease out there gradually.
+You may get enough event invitations to fill up an entire season, but it’s OK to say no if you still feel anxious about COVID-19.

 If it feels appropriate, you might disclose your vaccine status with loved ones so they can make informed decisions about how to engage with you.